cutaway-security/cutsec_tools/README.md

 ## ICS
 Scripts to analyze and interact with ICS protocols and devices

+### Discover-Assets
+Scripts to discover assets and firmware versions on a network.
+Script use a variety of methods to collect data including Web, Modbus, and Telnet requests.
+USE THESE SCRIPTS AND TOOLS AT YOUR OWN RISK.

 ### Goose-Stalker
 Analyze and interact with devices that communicate using Goose messaging (Ethernet Type 0x88b8) from the IEC 61850 standard.